annafurtado/dhrse_project/README.md

-#Linguistic analysis of Literary texts written by Shakespeare
+# Linguistic analysis of Literary texts written by Shakespeare
 ### Dataset description

-This dataset contains the complete text of "Hamlet," a tragedy written by William Shakespeare.
+This project contains a dataset with the complete text of "Hamlet" and a code that analyzes the 10 most frequent words used in the text.
+"Hamlet" is a tragedy written by William Shakespeare.
 The play, which is among Shakespeare's most famous and frequently performed works, explores themes of treachery, revenge, incest, and moral corruption.
 It is structured in five acts, with a series of scenes within each act.
 The dataset is organized as follows:

-###File structure
+### File structure

 The dataset is organized as follows: